Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

-Following $p=1$ and $p=2$ cases we can ask what is the leading order of the gauge parameter components expansion \eqref{expansionformflin} that preserves the Lorenz-like gauge and the fall-offs of the fields.
-Let us call this order $X$: so would have
+However, to compute the leading term of the expansion, it is not necessary to perform the full computation for a generic $p$-form: the cases $p=1$ and $p=2$ are enough.
+Indeed, following the $p=1$ and $p=2$ cases, we can ask what the leading order of the gauge parameter components expansion \eqref{expansionformflin} is that preserves the Lorenz-like gauge and the radiation or Coulomb fall-offs of the fields.
+Let us call this order $X$: so we would have

 where $X:=f(p,D)$ is a function of the dimension $D$ and the form degree $p$.
-The derivatives acting on the gauge parameter to get the gauge transformation do not change the kind of function $f(p,D)$ is; therefore since we have assumed radiation or Coulomb fall-offs, which have a would be $f(p,D)$ linear both in $D$ and in $p$, we can conclude that $f(p,D)$ for the gauge parameter components \eqref{expansionformflin} must be linear both in $D$ and in $p$.
-We know its value for $p=1$ and $p=2$ (see the reference \cite{manz2} for th ful computation of the $p=1$ and $p=2$ cases); therefore, for radiation fall-offs we have
+The derivatives acting on the gauge parameter to get the gauge transformation do not change the type of function $f(p,D)$ is; therefore, since we have assumed radiation or Coulomb fall-offs, which have a would-be $f(p,D)$ linear both in $D$ and in $p$, we can conclude that $f(p,D)$ for the gauge parameter components \eqref{expansionformflin} must be linear both in $D$ and in $p$.
+We know its value for $p=1$ and $p=2$ (see \cite{manz2} for the full computation of the $p=1$ and $p=2$ cases); therefore, for radiation fall-offs we have

 while for Coulomb fall-offs we have